 What is the biggest lesson you’ve learnt within your career?

-Take an interest on what your manager’s role is (and their manager) and make time to develop the skills and experience that will prepare you for progression.
+Take an interest in what your manager’s role is (and their manager’s) and make time to develop the skills and experience that will prepare you for progression.

 What piece of advice would you give to anyone looking to start a career within local government finance?